inclement/inclem.net/content/20200516-python_android_history.rst

 in Python may one day run natively on iOS and Android devices", but in fact people have been doing this since at least 2011.

-I thought I'd write some details about the actual history of Python on Android from my own perspective.
+I thought I'd write some short details about the actual history of Python on Android from my own perspective.
 It's something I've been involved in on some level for about 8 years, and for a significant part of that I've been a primary maintainer of `python-for-android
 <https://github.com/kivy/python-for-android/tree/master>`__.
 This is a
-build tool for creating APKs from Python applications, originally created for Kivy but now more generic so that it can also support e.g. flask running on the device with a webview gui, or more recently Pygame via its upcoming SDL2 support.
+build tool for creating APKs from Python applications, originally created for `Kivy <https://kivy.org/#home>`__ but now more generic so that it can also support e.g. flask running on the device with a webview gui, or more recently Pygame via its upcoming SDL2 support.

 .. figure:: {filename}/media/example_python_android_apps.png
    :alt: Kivy app screenshots
    :align: center

+   Example Python apps for Android. `Large version
+   <{filename}/media/example_python_android_apps_large.png>`__.
+From
-   Example Python apps for Android.
-From left to right: `Flat Jewels
+   left to right: `Flat Jewels
    <https://play.google.com/store/apps/details?id=com.meltingrocks.flatjewels>`__,
    `ColourBlind
    <https://play.google.com/store/apps/details?id=net.inclem.colourblind>`__,